 Glutathione can be found in almost every cell of our bodies.
-The most potent sources of it are found in the liver, heart, lungs, brain, and kidneys.
-What’s interesting about it is the fact that you don't need to consume it through food since we make it on our own.
+The most potent sources of it are found in the liver, heart, lungs, brain, kidneys, and the central nervous system.
+One of the most interesting things about it is the fact that you don't need to consume it through food since it's produced naturally by our bodies.

 Clogged pores in combination with the buildup of acne-causing bacteria is one of the major causes of acne.
 With that being said, you might be wondering which factors influence the clogging of the pores.

 The quickest and most effective application of glutathione in terms of reducing acne scars is through injections.
-By implementing glutathione injections as part of your skin care routine, your skin will become brighter, and you will notice a natural glow and increased smoothness.
-The usual prescribed dosage is around 3,500 mg.
+By implementing glutathione injections as part of your skin care routine, you will notice a natural glow and increased skin smoothness.

-Patients suffering from psoriasis have seen incredible results by adding glutathione-rich food into their diet, including glutathione injections as a treatment, and taking oral supplements.
+Patients suffering from psoriasis have seen incredible results by adding glutathione-rich food into their diet, including glutathione injections as a treatment, and taking oral glutathione supplements.

 Glutathione helps slow down the effects of aging.

-Aging is the result of oxidative stress that's caused by high amounts of free radicals and not enough antioxidants to combat them, which leads to faster aging.
+Aging is the result of oxidative stress that's caused by high amounts of free radicals and not enough antioxidants to combat them, which leads to faster skin aging.

-So what are these benefits?
+So what are they?

 However, even an excess of otherwise natural substances (like hormones, for example) can carry certain risks or cause complications.

-For example, prolonged supplementation with glutathione has been linked to lower zinc levels, and just like other antioxidants, glutathione may protect cancerous cells if it gets trapped inside them.
-So, should you find yourself fighting that particular dragon, you should rethink supplementing with glutathione and as always, discuss it with your doctor.
+For example, prolonged supplementation with acetyl glutathione has been linked to lower zinc levels, and just like other antioxidants, glutathione may protect cancerous cells if it gets trapped inside them.
+So, should you find yourself fighting that particular dragon, you should rethink supplementing with glutathione and discuss it with your doctor.